 - don't follow the terms set out in a suspended possession order

 An eviction warrant allows the court bailiffs to evict you and anyone else from your home.

 Decide if you have a case

-You may be able to successfully challenge a section 8 eviction, for example if:
+You may be able to successfully challenge a section 8 eviction in some circumstances.
+For example if: